jialeguan/llm_server/doc/pcc_slides.typ

   $ P(u in R(T)) = frac(sum_(i=1)^m C(T_i), sum_(i=1)^n C(S_i)) $

-  *Violations*:
-  Duplication

-  Pulling

-  Priority-Based Scheduling

-  Request-Level Prediction

-  Machine-level Scheduler
+  // = Attacker's Capabilities

+  // An attacker gains control over specific nodes, allowing them to request or intercept data within the system.

+  // - *Weak*: Each node only has access to the metadata of the requests it processes. (length, time, etc.)
+  // - *Strong*: Each node has access to the full prompt of the requests it processes.
 ]

-== No Privileged Runtime Access

 #slide[
-  #set text(size: 16pt)
+  #set text(size: 14pt)
-  *No Privileged Runtime Access*: The system must not contain privileged interfaces that would enable Apple's site reliability staff to bypass PCC privacy

-  *Violations*:
-  Global Profiling
+  $ P(u in R(T)) = frac(sum_(i=1)^m C(T_i), sum_(i=1)^n C(S_i)) $

+  = Goal
+  - Increase Hit Count: $sum C(T_i)$
+  - Decrease Miss Count: $sum C(S_i) - sum C(T_i)$

+  #t_attack_table
 ]

-== Enforceable Guarantees
+== Ecosystem

 #slide[
   #set text(size: 16pt)
+  = No Privileged Runtime Access

+  *Definition*

+  The system must not contain privileged interfaces that would enable site reliability staff to bypass PCC privacy.

+  *Violations*
+  - Global Profiling
+][

+  #set text(size: 16pt)
+  = Enforceable Guarantees
+  *Definition*

-  *Enforceable Guarantees*: The system must provide guarantees that can be enforced by the system itself.
+  The system must provide guarantees that can be enforced by the system itself.
 These guarantees must be technically enforceable and not rely on external components or human intervention.

-  *Violations*:
-  Prefix Caching,
+  *Violations*

-  Disk Offloading,
+  - Disk Offloading

-  Pulling,
+  - Pulling

-  Machine-Level Scheduler
+  - Machine-level Scheduler
-]

-== Verifiable Transparency

-#slide[
+][
   #set text(size: 16pt)
+  = Verifiable Transparency
+  *Definition*

-  *Verifiable Transparency*: Security researchers must be able to verify the security and privacy guarantees of Private Cloud Compute, and they must be able to verify that the software that's running in the PCC production environment is the same as the software they inspected when verifying the guarantees.
+  Security researchers must be able to verify the security and privacy guarantees of Private Cloud Compute, and they must be able to verify that the software that's running in the PCC production environment is the same as the software they inspected when verifying the guarantees.

-  *Violations*:
+  *Violations*
-  Non open-source systems
+  - Non open-source systems
 ]

 = Summary